 Stuart R. Kaplan

-Stuart believes that Tarot cards are an unbound book, by shuffling the cards a new story is revealed.
+Stuart believes that tarot cards are an unbound book, by shuffling the cards a new story is revealed.
 The person reading the cards brings their own, unique interpretation to each reading of an individual card and the cards in combination.
-There is a an aura of mysticism coupled with fascination that surrounds the images on the cards, and the fact that they have been in existence for over five centuries adds to the allure.
-In his experience Tarot is a catalyst.
+There is an aura of mysticism coupled with fascination that surrounds the images on the cards, and the fact that they have been in existence for over five centuries adds to the allure.
+In his experience tarot is a catalyst.
 In some ways, it is also a creativity tool to allow people to think differently and experience thoughts and ideas they might not otherwise have considered.
 For some people, tarot allows for serious meditation, others find it fun.
 It is all in the eyes of the beholder.

 Stuart was also an avid collector of antiquarian books, ephemera, historical items, and vintage playing cards and games, particularly Authors Card Games.
 His impressive collections have been displayed in major museums around the world.
 His last major research and writing project was The Game of Authors Compendium.
 Stuart’s passion for work never waned, and it inspired everyone around him.

 Stuart Kaplan passed away at the age of 88 on February 9, 2021.
 He is remembered for his kindness, humor, and generosity.